virtual/100daysofcode/index.md

 ## R4 Day 29: 2021-06-29 Tuesday

-Attemped to add editing and adding ability for Recipe app ingredients, but ended up scrapping it.
+Attempted to add editing and adding ability for Recipe app ingredients, but ended up scrapping it.

 ## R4 Day 28: 2021-06-28 Monday